zumasys/docs/site/jbase/jbc/system-functions/README.md

 - **SYSTEM(1026)** Total amount of memory in use formatted with commas
 - **SYSTEM(1027)** Returns directory PROC; Used by WHERE, LISTU Information about running processes can be obtained via the PROC jedi....

-This JEDI enables retrieval of information from executing processes and is the interface now used by the WHERE command...
+This jEDI enables retrieval of information from executing processes and is the interface now used by the WHERE command...

 ```
 OPEN SYSTEM(1027) TO PROC ELSE STOP 201, "PROC"